 Binning methods are easy to use and interpret, which most likely accounts for their wide use in ecological studies.
-However, aggregating individuals into logarithmic bins removes a large source of the variation within the data by collapsing body size variation into a single values within bins.
+However, aggregating individuals into logarithmic bins removes a large source of the variation within the data by collapsing body size variation into single values within bins.
 For example, all individuals placed into a bin that ranges from 2-4 grams of mass are all treated as having a mass of 3 grams, the midpoint of that bin.
 Likewise, a single abundance value is taken for this bin, despite that fact that there is almost certainly variation in the abundance of individuals that weigh ~2 grams or ~4 grams.
 By homogenizing the data in this way, it seems that binning methods will always produce noisier results than MLE from the binning process alone, since binning is akin to deleting information that the model could otherwise use.
 One of the benefits of using MLE is that all data points are retained for use within the model.

 The variation in estimated relationships across the empirical datasets varied by ~0.1 units depending on the method used.
 At first glance this may not appear to be a concerning magnitude of variation.
-However, when one considers the range of variation reported in many seminal works on size spectra relationships in streams is ~0.1-0.2 (SI Table xx), it is apparent that many of these results may be dependent on the method used.
+However, when one considers the range of variation reported in many seminal works on size spectra relationships in streams, ~0.1-0.2 (SI Table xx), it is apparent that many of these results may be dependent on the method used.

-The performance of all methods improved as sample size increases, and as the exponent of the size spectra relationship gets larger (more shallow).
+The performance of all methods improved as sample size increases, and as the exponent of the size spectra relationship becomes less negative (more shallow).
 As either or both of these variables change, the difference in estimated relationship coefficients declines across the methods.
 This is particularly interesting given the fact that both empirical data sets of stream communities examined here are shallower than the expected relationship of λ=-2, and the conclusions of the change in size spectra relationships across the gradients are not dependent on method used.
 If communities under study are in fact described by shallower exponents, the method used may not be critical in the conclusions reached.
 However, the MLE method performs as well or better than the two binning methods examined here under all contexts and should be the preferred method in future studies.
 At a minimum, future studies should report MLE estimates to ensure that the results are not dependent on the methodology used.

 Despite the drop in performance with reduced variation in λ values, the estimated relationship coefficient was generally in the correct direction and of a similar magnitude.
 This suggests that previously reported significant changes in size spectra parameters across environmental gradients and in experimental manipulations are plausible.
-Given that all of the data within a study is treated identically, the the over all change in size spectra parameters is likely reasonable.
+Given that all of the data within a study is treated identically, the over all change in size spectra parameters is likely reasonable.
 However, the biases and inconsistencies in relationship estimates presented here suggest that it would be difficult if not impossible to compare the relative changes across different published studies which use different methods.
 Publication of individual body size data with future studies of size spectra relationships would greatly aid in our ability to generalize changes to this fundamental aspect of community organization across spatiotemporal scales and in response to environmental conditions.

 NOTE not sure if the idea below belongs in this paper or not, but it’s something I’ve been thinking about for a while.
 I’m using this as an excuse to write out my thoughts and to see what y’all think about it.
 Maybe it’s another paper to write in the future?